decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 This specification introduces additional rules for claims in the `id_token`:

-- REQUIRED. `sub_jwk` MUST contain a `kid` that is a DID URL referring to the verification method in the SIOP's DID Document that can be used to verify the JWS of the `id_token`.
+- REQUIRED. `sub_jwk` MUST contain a `kid` that is a DID URL referring to the verification method in the SIOP's DID Document that can be used to verify the JWS of the `id_token` directly or indirectly.
 - REQUIRED. `did` MUST be the SIOP's DID.
 - OPTIONAL. `did_doc` MUST be the SIOP's DID Document corresponding to the `did` in JSON encoding.